Lotus-Token-Network/TC/README.md

 3. Distribution of tokens for each contributed ether
 4. Routine to limit contribution based on total supply for each period
 5. Trigger to Start Crowd Sale periods
+6. Auto-transfer of collected ETHs into another wallet address

 ### 1. Token Creation